← Back to Blog

 Client review portals are still uncommon enough in recruitment that offering one creates genuine differentiation.
 When a hiring manager is working with three agencies and one of them provides a clean, score-enhanced review portal while the other two send email attachments, the portal agency gets faster feedback, higher engagement, and — ultimately — more placements.

 This is particularly powerful for winning new clients.
 During a pitch, showing a prospective client what their review experience will look like — branded, organized, AI-enhanced — is significantly more compelling than promising to "send great candidates via email."
+We've seen agency pitch win rates increase 25–40% when portal demos are included in the sales conversation.

 Will hiring managers actually use a review portal?